raphaelmansuy/tutorials/07_develop_ai_agent_with_google_adk.md

 ### The Economic Reality

-According to industry analysis, companies implementing intelligent agent systems are seeing:
+According to research and industry studies, companies implementing AI automation systems are seeing significant benefits:

-- 40-60% reduction in routine task completion time[^1]
+- Software developers using AI coding assistants complete tasks up to 55% faster[^1a]
-- 300% ROI within the first year of deployment[^13]
+- Generative AI could increase productivity by 0.1 to 0.6 percentage points annually[^1b]
-- 85% improvement in customer satisfaction scores[^14]
+- Customer service applications show substantial improvements in efficiency and satisfaction[^14]

 But here's the kicker: most organizations are still treating AI like a fancy search engine rather than the autonomous workforce multiplier it can be[^2].